 How to go there

-The bus stop where you have to get of (Esjurætur – Hiking Center) is located just within the city zone and thus you only need one bus ticket (400 ISK, multi-ride, valid 75 minutes for one person) to get there.
+The bus stop where you have to get of (Esjurætur – Hiking Center) is located just within the city zone and thus you only need one bus ticket (490 ISK, multi-ride, valid 75 minutes for one person) to get there.
 You need to catch the blue long-distance bus 57 towards Akureyi at one of the following stations: Mjodd, Artun or Haholt.
-Most people travelling from center use Artun as the city busses 5, 6, 12, 15, 16, 18 and 24 also stop here.
+Most people travelling from center use Artun as the city busses 5, 6, 12, 15, 16, 18 and 24 also stop around here.
 The bus ride from Artun to the bus stop Esjurætur-Hiking Center takes approximately 20 minutes – ask the driver to drop you off at Mount Esja if you are unsure about where to get off the bus.
-Bus 57 runs approximately once per hour throughout the weekdays, but less frequently during weekends and in the evening – so be sure to plan your arrival and departure from the hiking site accordingly.
+Bus 57 runs in average once every two hours throughout the weekdays, but less frequently during weekends and in the evening – so be sure to plan your arrival and departure from the hiking site accordingly.

 Why go there